“Try to be a rainbow in somebody’s cloud.” Maya Angelou – Happiness

 Join Steve and Dan Fouts – founders of Teach Different and twin brothers with over 50 years of teaching experience – along with guest Tinisa Huff, Principal at Betsy Ross Elementary School in Forest Park, IL, for a compelling conversation about interdependence, enriched by the Teach Different Method.
-Whether you are a teacher, school leader, or simply someone interested in experiencing the joy and fulfillment of challenging kids with big ideas, join our worldwide Community of Educators FREE for 30 days.
+Whether you are a teacher, school leader, or simply someone interested in experiencing the joy and fulfillment of challenging kids with big ideas, join our worldwide Community of Practice FREE for 30 days.
 Membership includes access to our robust library of resources, conversation plans, and lively discussions among teachers and faculty.

 Image source: Flickr | York College ISLGP

 Hello, Steve and Dan Fouts here from Teach Different.
 We’re veteran teachers from the United States bringing educators together from around the world to learn a simple conversation method, which we model on this podcast for you.
 If you’re a teacher, administrator, homeschooler, or parent who wants to use the power of conversations to build stronger relationships and fight polarization, stay tuned to hear the impact our method can have on your discussions.
 Then join our community of educators at teachdifferent.com for additional resources, and to participate in lively conversations among teachers and faculty, free for 30 days.